 Step 3 – DIY Methods

-Go online and see what you can do in order to clean the blockage.
+Go online and see what you can do to clean the blockage.
 There are different recipes for homemade cleaners and degreasers.
 You can easily try some of them.
 If that does not work and you can spare some extra time, go to the local plumbing supply store and buy or rent a plumbing snake.
 You can find instructions about how to use it on the internet.
 Run the snake and see if that solves your problem.

 Step 4 – Call The Plumber

 If the DIY methods that you tried did not work, there is only one option that is available: the plumber.
 Do not think that you should not do this.
 Since you did not manage to solve the blocked drain problem alone, there is a pretty good possibility that there is a serious problem that needs to be assessed.
-In this case you do need the services of a professional.
+In this case, you do need the services of a professional.

 Choosing Your Plumber